pu2clr/VFO_BFO_OLED_ARDUINO/Experiments/VFO_RADIO_CD2003GP/source/vfoMobileApplication/README.md

 __This application is under construction...
 Please wait...__

-Simple Bluetooth Remote Control for the BFO.
-With this application you can control the VFO via a Smartphone iOS or Android.
+## Introduction

+The reduced length of the Oled display might limit some VFO functionalities.
+The goal of this mobile application is improve the VFO control and visualization.

+## Compile and deploy this mobile application

 Please copy the project to a local folder and follow the steps bellow

+You have to install [Android Studio](http://developer.android.com/sdk/index.html) on your computer to compile and deploy this application on your Android.

+You have to install [Xcode](https://developer.apple.com/xcode/) on your Mac computer to compile and deploy this application on your iPhone or iPad.

 ## Android

 ### Android Studio

-You have to install [Android Studio](http://developer.android.com/sdk/index.html) on your computer to compile and deploy this application on your Smartphone.

 ## iOS